juanmanuel96/flask-mongodb/docs/cli.md

 Options for this command:

-* --database, -d: Specify the database to see the shift history
+* --database, -d: Specify the database to see the shift history, default is `main`
 * --help: Display help information

 #### examine